msgpack-rpc/msgpack-rpc/erlang/README.md

 ## TODO

-- add automated tests enough to ensure its stability
+- error handling
+-- (server) more sophisticated error-handling in mp_session -- what if happens when badarg/noproc/bad_clause, and exceptions.
 - (client) automatic random session-id generator
-- more sample app?
 - (server) multiple identifier (is it needed?)
-- (server) more sophisticated error-handling in mp_session
 - asynchronous-RPC